aragon/hack/docs/getting-started.md

 Hopefully, it downloaded successfully.
 If that's the case, congrats! you're now officially ready to start building DAOs!

-If you're having trouble with this step, you should quickly check out the considerations for your operating system below.
+If you're having trouble with this step, you should read through the relevant operating system section below.
 If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).

 ### Mac considerations